-Figure 85.
+Figure 88.
 Configuring the local interface.
 The IPv4 tab.
 The Local IP Address section.

-Parameter Description Local IP Address Mode of local IP address assignment For the Access point, Repeater, and Client modes only.
+Parameter Description Local IP Address Mode of local IP address assignment Available if the Access point, Repeater, or Client mode was selected in the Setup Wizard.
 Select the needed value from the drop-down list.
-Static: the IP address, subnet mask, and the gateway IP address are assigned manually.
-Dynamic : the router automatically obtains these parameters from the LAN DHCP server or from the router to which it connects.
-IP address The IP address of the router in the local subnet.
-By default, the following value is specified: 192.168.0.1.
+Static: The IPv4 address, subnet mask, and the gateway IP address are assigned manually.
+Dynamic: The router automatically obtains these parameters from the LAN DHCP server or from the router to which it connects.
+IP address The IPv4 address of the router in the local subnet.
+By default, the following value is specified: 192.168.0.1 .
 Mask The mask of the local subnet.
 By default, the following value is specified: 255.255.25.0 .
-Gateway IP address For the Access point, Repeater, and Client modes only.
-The gateway IP address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
+Gateway IP address Available if the Access point, Repeater, or Client mode was selected in the Setup Wizard.
+The gateway IPv4 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
 Optional.

-Hostname The name of the device assigned to its IP address in the local subnet.
+subnet.